by Jeffrey Hou, Ph.D., ASLA, and Mallika Bose, Ph.D.

-Stay tuned for part 2, to be published here on The Field later this week.
+Click here for part 2, published here on The Field later this week.

 Jeffrey Hou, Ph.D., ASLA, is Professor of Landscape Architecture and director of the Urban Commons Lab at the University of Washington, Seattle.
 He completed a project as a Landscape Architecture Foundation Fellow for Innovation and Leadership in 2020 focusing on design activism.